gundalow/proposals/docker/docker_image.md

 match the build, load, pull, push, rmi, and save docker commands and adding support for remote registries.

-Docker_image will manage a images using docker-py to communicate with either a local or remote API.
+Docker_image will manage images using docker-py to communicate with either a local or remote API.
 It will support API versions >= 1.14.
 The minimum supported version of docker-py has not been decided.

 API connection details will be handled externally in a shared utility module.